jwergieluk/wergieluk-com/content/posts/periscope.md

 markup: "mmark"
 ---

-Recently I've spent some time coding a dashboard for my algo trading system, and I am quite happy with the result:
+Recently I've spent some time coding a dashboard for my algo trading system and I am quite happy with the result:

-{{< figure src="/periscope/periscope-dashboard-0.gif" title="Dashboard" >}}
+{{< figure src="/periscope/periscope-dashboard-0.gif" >}}

-What's a bit unusual about this project is the use of pygame, a Python game development package, instead of a web-based dashboard library (like Dash or Bokeh) or a GUI framework.
+What's a bit unusual about this project is the use of pygame (https://www.pygame.org), a Python game development package, instead of a web-based dashboard library (like Dash or Bokeh) or a GUI framework.

-Pygame is effectively a wrapper around SDL library.
-It is super-simple and easy learn and fun to and work with.
-It doesn't offer any standard GUI elements like buttons and windows, but it is surprisingly easy to write those from scratch.
+Pygame is a wrapper around the SDL library (http://www.libsdl.org/).
+It is super-simple and easy learn and fun to work with.
+It doesn't offer any standard GUI elements like buttons or windows, but it is surprisingly easy to write those from scratch.

-In this post I go over some basics of pygame for non-interactive use (no user interaction) and show how to use that small subset of pygame features for develop a (static) dashboard to display some text and plots.
-(By static dashboard I mean that positions of all GUI elements are defined in the code and e.g. those windows on the dashboard snapshot above cannot be moved at run-time.)
+In this post I go over some basics of pygame for non-interactive use (no user interaction) and show how to use that small subset of pygame features to develop a (static) dashboard displaying some text and plots.
+By static dashboard I mean that positions of all GUI elements are defined in the code and e.g. those windows on the dashboard snapshot above cannot be moved at run-time.

 # A quick pygame tutorial

-Initialize pygame and get the screen surface.
+Initialize pygame and get the screen surface:

     import pygame
     pygame.init()